VolkanSah/Android-DarkNetServer/README.md

 # Android DarkNet Server (Boilerplate)

 ## Overview
 The Android DarkNet Server project is an Android application designed to integrate Tor and a simple web server, enabling the device to host a hidden service accessible through the Tor network.
 This project is a boilerplate intended for developers who want to quickly set up a hidden service on Android.
-It is still under development, with several features planned in the roadmap.
+It is not for production use!Only for developers who needs an basic boilerplatte for ther ideas.
+It will be not explainet here to avoid criminals for creating iligal sites.

 ### Project Structure
 ```